grmlin/gremlinjs-website/0.6/src/index.md

         <h3>Modular</h3>

         <p>
-            Gremlins are modular pieces of code describing the behaviour of dom elements.
+            Gremlins are modular pieces of code describing the behaviour of custom dom elements. <br>
-            Fight the unorganized code masses, <span class="gremlinjs">gremlin.js</span> does the dirty work.
+            It's simple in it's core and can easily extended with mixins
         </p>
     </div>
 </div>